-There will be a meet and greet for FIRST TIME ATTENDEES on the Friday night at 7pm just before the Cocktail Party.
-We will all meet in the front, right hand side of the Novotel Ellerslie Hotel bar and get introduced to each other .
+There will be a meet and greet for FIRST TIME ATTENDEES on the Friday night at 6.30pm just before the Cocktail Party outside the Rimu Room.
 You can ask any questions you might have.
 Those going to the cocktail party can go together as a group, and the others can stay drinking and chatting or pop out for dinner.

 When attending RWNZ conference, some planning and research can go a long way in easing those butterflies, especially for those who have never attended a romance writing conference.
 Take a deep breath and read on to find out what to expect!